tlk/beoplay-macos-remote-gui/README.md

 defaults delete $bundleid
 ```

-## Known issues
-Deezer and QPlay appear in the list of sources as "Music".
-Selecting Deezer as a source will begin playback only when a playlist has already been added from the B&O app.
-Switching from Deezer to tuneIn and back to Deezer will not restart playback as the previous Deezer playlist has been cleared from the play queue.
-This is surprising as switching from Spotify to tuneIn and back works fine.

 # Read more
 * See the [beoplay-cli](https://github.com/tlk/beoplay-macos-remote-cli) for a command line interface
 * [How do I control the volume in spotify with the volume buttons on my apple keyboard?](https://community.spotify.com/t5/Desktop-Mac/How-do-I-control-the-volume-in-spotify-with-the-volume-buttons/m-p/4726068) (Spotify Community)